NarenAnandh/Grilik/Gui/Readme.md

 # Gui
-This is where you find the graphical user interface fot the game
+This is where you find the graphical user interface for the game
 <br />

 Step1: